aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/UsingTheJdbcWrapper.md

 | `wrapperTargetDriverPasswordPropertyName` | `String`  | No       | Target driver password property name.                                                                                                                                       | `null`        |

 ## Plugins
-The JDBC Wrapper uses the plugins to execute JDBC methods.
-One can think of the plugins as extensible code modules that add extra logic around any JDBC method calls.
+The JDBC Wrapper uses plugins to execute JDBC methods.
+You can think of a plugin as an extensible code module that adds extra logic around any JDBC method calls.
 The JDBC Wrapper has a number of [built-in plugins](#list-of-available-plugins) available for use.

-Plugins are loaded and managed through the Connection Plugin Manager and may be identified by a `String` name in the form of a plugin code.
+Plugins are loaded and managed through the Connection Plugin Manager and may be identified by a `String` name in the form of plugin code.

 ### Connection Plugin Manager Parameters